 You guys, I totally feel ya.

 BUT, do not toss out those beautiful leftovers!
 Make them into something totally new (don’t worry, no need for gravy here).
-You can even prepare this dish and freeze it for a few months from now when you get a craving for something extra special.
+You can even prepare these Thanksgiving Leftover Enchiladas and freeze it for a few months from now when you get a craving for something extra special.
 Totally up to you.

-That said, they don’t last long.
+That said, these Thanksgiving Leftover Enchiladas don’t last long.
 My husband ate four the minute I finished photographing this skillet (which I was totally inspired to make thanks to Tieghan at Half Baked Harvest.
 She’s my food blogging idol and her styling of this dish was brilliant).

 On that note- good night 🙂